 There is one crucial difference between Hogg and Johnson (other than Hogg’s peerage and Johnson’s London mayoralty): Hogg’s leadership bid went down to the wire in 1963, while Johnson has decided to fall on his sword just before the contest formally started.
 But there was no official contest in 1963, only a series of discussions in smoke-filled rooms until Macmillan suggested that the Queen invite Douglas-Home to the palace to ask him to form a government; had today’s procedures applied in 1963 it is easy to imagine Hogg calling a press conference and dramatically announcing at its end that he would not be a candidate after all.

 Johnson’s abandonment of his leadership bid is a historical turning point, as well as being eerily familiar.
-Johnson is an archetypally self-confident Balliol man, a graduate of a college which produced three of the last 19 prime ministers (Asquith, Macmillan and Heath), and several men who nearly made it to Number Ten in the twentieth century (Edward Grey, George Curzon, Roy Jenkins, Denis Healey and Chris Patten).
+Johnson is an archetypally self-confident Balliol man, a graduate of an Oxford college which produced three of the last 19 prime ministers (Asquith, Macmillan and Heath), and several men who nearly made it to Number Ten in the twentieth century (Edward Grey, George Curzon, Roy Jenkins, Denis Healey and Chris Patten).
 When I was a student at Balliol in the mid 1990s Jenkins, Healey and Heath were still alive and visited the college regularly, and the college still prided itself on being a cradle of political leaders.

 But since 1974 no Prime Minister has been a Balliol alumnus.
 Although several MPs of the 2010 and 2015 intake are Balliol men and women (Charlotte Leslie, Robin Walker, Rory Stewart and Helen Hayes), most living Balliol-educated politicians are failed leadership contenders (Yvette Cooper) or those whose political careers peaked, or ended, before they got anywhere near the leadership of their party (Damien Green, Kitty Ussher, Jim Purnell and Stephen Twigg).

 It remains to be seen if Jo Johnson (Boris younger brother, who studied at Balliol in the early 1990s and is now Tory MP for Orpington) will succeed where his brother has failed, but the college seems to have lost its knack of producing future Prime Ministers.
 Balliol men and women are supposedly renowned for their “effortless superiority”: an irritating moniker that often disguises the college’s stuffiness, smugness and pettiness, about which I blogged in 2015.
 But in Johnson’s case the effortlessness long ago conquered the superiority.
 Being a Balliol graduate does not automatically ensure political success these days: bizarrely, Johnson has even been praised for overcoming the “handicap” of an Eton and Balliol education, as I discussed after his re-election as London mayor in 2008.
 Like Quintin Hogg before him charisma, showmanship and pedigree were enough to secure cabinet office, and the London mayoralty, but not enough to get either man to the very top.
-With the technocrat Theresa May now being tipped as front-runner, effort-ful understatement has overtaken effortless superiority.
+With the technocrat Theresa May now being tipped as front-runner, effortful understatement has overtaken effortless superiority.